appcelerator/amplify-tooling/packages/amplify-cli-utils/README.md

 ### `loadConfig()`

-Loads the AMPLIFY CLI config file using the lazy loaded AMPLIFY Config package.
+Loads the Axway CLI config file using the lazy loaded AMPLIFY Config package.

 ```js
 import { loadConfig } from '@axway/amplify-cli-utils';